hot33331/hot33331.github.io/_posts/2021-01-22-xamarin-everywhere.md

 # Conclusion
 I was pretty disappointed by the desktop implementations.
 I had the expectation that the basic file - new - template would work at least.
 Unfortunately only UWP worked with one minor complaint.
 I have high hopes that the support for desktop will get better with .net 6 and MAUI since I think I remember from some of David Ortinau's slides that Windows (WinUI3 in the future) and macOs (hopefully Frank's catalyst version) will be supported by Microsoft.
 From my point of view the current state of Desktop (maybe with exception of UWP) in Xamarin Forms 5 is not ready for production use, yet.

+This however shall not diminish the great efforts of the community, trying to get Xamarin Forms to the desktop.

 Thanks to Gerald Versluis for all the handy videos that helped me a great deal!
 Watch his videos here:
 [Gerald.Codes(Xamarin.Forms);](https://www.youtube.com/playlist?list=PLfbOp004UaYUgjhTHjtSixo-iMdz6PhIv)